-Eye Movement Desensitisation and Reprocessing (EMDR) therapy is an extensively researched, effective psychotherapy method proven to help people recover from trauma and other distressing life experiences, including PTSD, Anxiety, Depression, and Panic Disorders.
+Eye Movement Desensitisation and Reprocessing (EMDR) therapy is an extensively researched, effective psychotherapy method proven to help people recover from trauma and other distressing life experiences, including PTSD, Anxiety, Depression, Grief and Addictions.

-The organisation which recognise EMDR Therapy as an effective form of treatment include The American Psychiatric Association, the International Society for Traumatic Stress Studies, the Substance Abuse and Mental Health Services Administration and the World Health Organization.
+EMDR is recognized by the American Psychiatric Association, the International Society for Traumatic Stress Studies, the Substance Abuse and Mental Health Services Administration and the World Health Organization.

 The brains have a natural way to recover from traumatic memories and events.
 This process involves communication between the amygdala (the alarm signal for stressful events), the hippocampus (which assists with learning, including memories about safety and danger), and the prefrontal cortex (which analyzes and controls behaviour and emotion).
-When distress from a disturbing event remains, the upsetting images, thoughts, and emotions may create feelings of overwhelm, of being back in that moment, or of being "frozen in time."
+When distress from a disturbing event remains, the upsetting images, thoughts, and emotions may create feelings of being overwhelmed, being back in that moment, or being "frozen in time."
 EMDR therapy helps the brain process these memories and allows normal healing to resume.
-The experience is still remembered, but the fight, flight, or freeze response from the original event is resolved.
+The experience is still remembered, but the fight, flight, freeze or collapse response from the original event is resolved.

 Who may benefit from EMDR?

 EMDR therapy is suitable for children, youth and adults of all ages to address a wide of psychological challenges.
 It includes, but not limited to, Anxiety, Depression, Bipolar Disorders, Dissociative Identity Disorders, Eating Disorders, Grief and Loss, Chronic Pain, Performance Anxiety, Personality Disorders, Sexual Abuse, PTSD and other traumatic experiences.
 EMDR is also known to be effective for addictions treatment.